Future Studies

 Masdar is technology-intensive city meant to be exemplary in its design and structure.
 Focused on sustainability and green urban living it is designed to host up to 50,000 people and 1,500 businesses.
 Designed by the British architectural firm Foster and Partners, the city is planned to be pedestrian and cyclist friendly, designed also to be cooler than the surrounding desert.

-Kalkar, Germania, 2019
+Kalkar, Germany, 2019

 People enjoying the swing ride installed inside a cooling tower on the former site of a nuclear power plant that never went online.
 Wunderland Kalkar is an amusement park in Germany that receive around 600,000 visitors each year.
 Germany has embarked on an energy revolution and aims to be green powered by 2050.
 Fear for nuclear power grew in the country after Japan’s Fukushima accident–all German nuclear power plants will be shut down by 2022.

-Kalkar, Germania, 2019
+Kalkar, Germany, 2019

 One of the biggest and most modern greenhouse.
 It grows lettuce of different types, produces 10 times more than traditional agriculture, use 95% less of water and no pesticides or other chemicals product are used.
 Technology is applied here in order to produce more with less.